s1vax/Pwnagotchi/README.md

 <br>

 ## ❓ ¿What is Pwnagotchi & How it works?
-- `Pwnagotchi` es una "mascota virtual" orientada a la ciberseguridad y el hardware hacking.
-En el fondo, es un agente de aprendizaje por refuerzo profundo (Deep Reinforcement Learning) basado en la arquitectura A2C (Advantage Actor-Critic).
-Su objetivo principal es auditar redes inalámbricas "comiéndose" los handshakes y PMKIDs de las redes WPA/WPA2 que encuentra en su entorno.
+- `Pwnagotchi` is a virtual pet designed for cybersecurity and hardware hacking.
+Essentially, it's a deep reinforcement learning agent based on the A2C (Advantage Actor-Critic) architecture.
+Its primary function is to audit wireless networks by "eating" the handshakes and PMKIDs of WPA/WPA2 networks it encounters in its environment.

   A diferencia de las herramientas de auditoría tradicionales donde el usuario debe configurar manualmente los parámetros del ataque, Pwnagotchi aprende de su entorno de radiofrecuencia (RF) y ajusta su comportamiento de    forma dinámica para maximizar la captura de material criptográfico.
 <br>